001328/wikidev02/_posts/2022-07-28-create-content.markdown

 ---
 ```

-If you want to adjust the **layout**, just go to _layouts, create the layout you like and you can use it at the beginning of the page.
+If you want to adjust the **layout**, just go to _layouts, create the layout (html) you like and you can use it at the beginning of the page.
 The title adjusts the Header on the page and the link.
 The **permalink** is the actual link you can use for navigation.